wiatlas (at) gmail (dot) com

 Coastal Resilience (Spring 2012).
 “Managing Salmon for Resilience in the 21st Century.”

-Consilience & Coastal Resilience (Spring 2013).
+Consilience & Coastal Resilience, University of Victoria (Spring 2013).
 “Koeye River Fish Weir: Supporting Adaptive Management of Heiltsuk Sokeye Fisheries”

 Hakai Research Fellow, January 2014 – Present